What to eat in New Zealand: A guide to our national dishes (if you can call them that)

 13. Oysters

-New Zealand is renowned for its succulent oysters, with the Bluff oyster being one of the most sought-after varieties.
+New Zealand is renowned for oysters.
+The Bluff oyster is one of the most sought-after varieties.

 Bluff is a town at the very bottom of the South Island.
 Bluff oysters are celebrated for their distinctive flavour and tender texture.
 They are known for their briny, slightly sweet taste.